Instant deployment with Fleet Managed Cloud. Join the beta

 Deploy the new version to Fleet's internal dogfood instance: https://fleetdm.com/handbook/engineering#deploying-to-dogfood.

-In the #g-infrastructure Slack channel, notify the @sandbox-oncall of the release.
-This way, the @sandbox-oncall individual can deploy the new version.
+In the #g-cx Slack channel, notify the @infrastructure-oncall of the release.
+This way, the @infrastructure-oncall individual can deploy the new version.

 Announce the release in the #fleet channel of osquery